-

 What is in this rule?

-In the 33 states where this rule is effective, it furthers farm workers’ ability to self-advocate, speak out for better wages and working conditions, file a complaint, and assert their rights.
+In the states where this rule is effective, it furthers farm workers’ ability to file a complaint, assert their rights, and engage in certain protected activities.
 The rule does so by prohibiting employer retaliation against workers who are involved in these protected activities.
 Consulting with “key service providers” (including legal services providers like the UFW Foundation) is also a protected activity and employers are prohibited from retaliating against workers for doing so.

 - Alaska